 Morning spent doing some team training on how to support community organisations in crisis – this was delivered by my colleagues and was incredibly helpful to identify the best ways we can support our members and organisations we work with.

-In the afternoon I did some funding work for a member who wants to build a new community hub – this included searching for suitable funding sources and creating a document for them to use to monitor their fundraising plans.
+In the afternoon I did some funding work for a community organisation who wants to build a new community hub – this included searching for suitable funding sources and creating a document for them to use to monitor their fundraising plans.

 I spent the morning delivering work as part of the community assets programme.
 This includes advising groups about community asset transfer, funding for capital projects and advising the council on how best to work with the community sector.

 At lunch, I co-hosted a local members’ regional meeting with colleagues from our membership team – this is an informal catch up meeting, a chance for people to say hi, share what they’ve been doing and seek advice from others who might be facing similar challenges.
 We talked about great staff, innovative ideas to keep people connected during lockdown, funding, and the multiple innovative ways Locality members are supporting local people.

 I finished the day off with my admin – reviewing my programme delivery work for our national programmes on Community Assets and Keep it Local.
 Not forgetting the important timesheets, emails and planning my diary for next week!

 Image: one of our workshops before the pandemic started.

 If you think Cassandra’s work sounds interesting, why not find out why you should work at Locality?